 WIC is a supplemental food program.
 This means that WIC will give you a part of the foods you and your children need in your diet.
-You will then be able to buy more meat, fresh fruit, and vegetables with your own money.

-You and your children may receive milk, 100% juice, iron-fortified cereals, eggs, cheese, beans, and peanut butter.
+You and your children may receive milk, 100% juice, iron-fortified cereals, eggs, cheese, beans, fruits, vegetables and peanut butter.
 If you are breastfeeding, you may receive carrots and tuna fish.
 Your infant may receive iron-fortified formula, infant cereal, and infant juice.
 The foods you receive from WIC are high in protein, vitamins A, C, & D, iron, and calcium.